muhammedugun/CritterCrush/README.md

 I implemented various topics such as mobile notifications, ad displays, in-app purchase integration on this game.
 I verified that I was able to run all this work on a real game.

+Since my goal in making this game was to bring together a lot of different components while maintaining visual and functional consistency and learning how to integrate add-ons like mobile notifications, in-app purchases, and ads, I didn't build the core match-three mechanics myself, but took them from Unity's Gem Hunter Match asset.

 [Download Apk File](https://github.com/muhammedugun/CritterCrush/releases/tag/1.0.0)

 ![0828](https://github.com/user-attachments/assets/c23440d8-472e-4039-b4cc-b9e6c245d819)